Noone2018b/SteamCMD-Syno-Guide/readme.md

 ## Run updates on installed games

-There's a short script for this at https://github.com/JuanMadness/VaporScript, which basically parses your `steamapps` folder for the AppIDs of installed games.
+There's a short script for this at https://github.com/JuanMadness/VaporScript, which basically parses your `steamapps` folder for the AppIDs of installed games (from the manifests).
+Depending on how you structure your downloads, it should be possible to point this at the correct set of manifests.

 # Advanced